cheery/lever/README.md

 If you find out you're memory constrained, you may want to try compile with `./setup.py compile-nojit`.
 Compiling Lever without JIT will require considerably less memory (500M).

+If you need more assistance, there's larger guide for compiling lever titled ["Contributing to Lever"](http://leverlanguage.com/guides/vscode-contributing/)

+PROTIP: Check into `setup.py` to find more compiling commands.
+There are few more undocumented ones such as `pypy-compile` for compiling on pypy and `pypy-compile-debug` for providing a debug-build.

 ## How to setup your development environment

 First of all you need a good text editor for writing lever code.
 Avoid wordpad and notepad, they aren't good for this.
 Here are some you could try: